 liaison with other agencies who support the learner such as Local Authority officers – for example the educational psychology service, behaviour support services, MyST, LA Youth Services or the Education Welfare Service – child and adolescent mental health services, School Beat Cymru, DAN24/7 and advocacy services

-keeping records and notifying the local authority as soon as there is a recurrence of a concern.
+keeping records and notifying the local authority as soon as there is a recurrence of a concern

 When a pupil who is vulnerable or who is on a care and support plan (CASP) or a child protection plan leaves the school, information will be transferred to the new school immediately.
 Where necessary, information can be shared with the receiving school/college prior to the pupil being taken on roll at the receiving school/college/EOTAS hwb if it is felt that the knowledge will help the school/college/EOTAS hwb to support the pupil on arrival.